 - 1.3 Million Square Feet of warehouse space in 6 facilities

-So we have learned quite quickly that the owners of the website government liquidation are specialists is selling on government surplus equipment and that govliquidation.com is just one string to their bow..
+So we have learned quite quickly that the owners of the website government liquidation are specialists in selling government surplus equipment and that govliquidation.com is just one string to their bow..

 How does govliquidation.com work?